raylene-gsa/technology-modernization-fund/_pages/funding.md

 ## Administrative Costs:

 In addition to reimbursement of amounts transferred from the TMF, agencies will pay an administrative fee as determined by GSA in consultation with OMB.
 The administrative fee covers the cost of operating the TMF including reviewing and recommending project proposals, support to the TMF Board and technical assistance to agencies in preparation of project proposals, monitoring projects and executing transfers.
-In addition, any optional project execution assistance or “imbedded” GSA labor may be separately paid on a reimbursable basis using transferred project funds or any available agency funding.
+In addition, any optional project execution assistance or “embedded” GSA labor may be separately paid on a reimbursable basis using transferred project funds or any available agency funding.

 ## OMB Resource Management Office Review: